Polar RS200 Heart Rate Monitor Watch Review

 It has electroluminescent backlight with a good battery back-up.
 Watch is a good water resistant and can run accurately up to the depths of 50m.

-Watch has a comfortable chest strap and an efficient transmitter.
+The watch has a comfortable chest strap and an efficient transmitter.
 After attaching transmitter with chest belt, you have to wet the 2 diodes with the proper electrode gel.
 Then you can view your heart rate on wrist monitor afterwards.

 Polar gives you other excellent features of “Polar Own zone” and “Polar Own Cal” too.
 They help you to determine your exercise zone, calories burnt and energy expenditure during one workout.
 Watch can be easily synched with all your gym machines.